Scientific Name

 How to Grow and Care

-Dorstenias are warm-loving plants, and they need a bit more water than regular succulents.
-They need a well-draining potting mix, and their water needs vary depending on the season of the year.
-Water regularly abundant from spring to fall.
-Allow the soil to dry slightly between watering, but make sure that they never dry out completely.
-During the winter months, these plants tend to go at least partially dormant.
-During this period, water very little.
+Dorstenias are warm-loving plants that need a bit more water than regular succulents.
+They need a well-draining potting mix, and their water needs vary depending on the season.
+Water regularly from spring to fall.
+Allow the soil to dry slightly between watering, but ensure they never dry out completely.
+These plants tend to go at least partially dormant during the winter months.
+During this period, reduce watering.
 Giving plants a warm, sunny position can result in beautiful compact growing plants.
-Fertilizing plants once in a while during their growing period with a high potash and phosphorus fertilizer is recommended.
+It is recommended to fertilize plants occasionally during their growing period with a high potash and phosphorus fertilizer.

-The spring weather with a high-temperature swing between the day and night hours and pretty frequent rains can favor the development of fungus diseases, which should be treated preemptively with a systemic fungicide.
+The spring weather, with a high-temperature swing between the day and night hours and frequent rains, can favor the development of fungus diseases, which should be treated preemptively with a systemic fungicide.

 Learn more at How to Grow and Care for Dorstenia.